θ1 Crucis (theta1 Crucis)

 θ1 Crucis is a double star in the constellation of Crux.

 θ1 Crucis visual magnitude is 4.33.
-Because of its moderate brightness, θ1 Crucis should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, θ1 Crucis should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of θ1 Crucis

 θ1 Crucis is situated south of the celestial equator, as such, it is more easily visible from the southern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of θ1 Crucis are provided in the following table:

 The simplified sky map below shows the position of θ1 Crucis in the sky: